 Most sheep will graze peacefully and stay well contained in a pasture or paddock with a 4 foot high

 fence.
 Higher fences may be needed depending on your particular flock.
-When fencing, make
+When fencing, make sure

-individuals may leap, run, and possibly clear a 4 foot high fence.
+leap, run, and possibly clear a 4 foot high fence.
 They are usually more athletic than wool sheep or

 larger hair sheep such as the Katahdin or Dorper sheep so they can and will run faster and leap

 higher and are beautiful and graceful as they jump and seem to fly.
 Sheep within the American Heavy

-While the sheep breeds represented by United Horned Hair Sheep Association, Inc., can be
+While the sheep breeds represented by United Horned Hair Sheep Association, Inc., can be naturally

-make great pets if cared for properly.
+if cared for properly.
 Bottle feeding ram lambs is not recommended unless it is to save the ram lamb's

 life as at maturity some bottle fed rams could become aggressive.
 Castrating the ram lambs that

 have been bottle fed may assist with fending off aggressive behavior, but it will also stop the horn

-Painted Desert and Texas Dall sheep have been halter broke and exhibited and shown at live
+Painted Desert and Texas Dall sheep have been halter broke and exhibited and shown at live sheep

 everyday to prevent aggressive behavior, the more you work with your ewe flock and are around

 them, generally the more calm the sheep will be around you.
 In fact, many breeders who interact with

 their ewes everyday find that some ewes can become quite friendly while you are holding the grain

 Just like all breeds of sheep, the sheep can sense when it is time for medicine and no matter how